 - How to obtain Research Ethics Clearance

 - There are two levels of Research Ethics Clearance currently in operation at LSBU for research involving human participants.
-Apply to the University Ethics Panel (UEP) for MRes, MPhil, PhD, Professional Doctorate and staff research that falls within the following categories:
+Apply to the University Ethics Panel (UEP) for MRes, PhD, Professional Doctorate and staff research that falls within the following categories:

-- NHS sponsored
+- NHS sponsored research

-- Involves human tissue in any form
+- Research that involves human tissue in any form

 There are many aspects of research information but the most common are data protection, confidentiality and intellectual property.